 Eat small meals 5 to 6 times a day, rather than 3 large meals a day.

 If you have constipation, uncontrolled pain, or nausea, let your healthcare provider know so the problems can be treated.

 Remember, each person's medical history and diagnosis is different.
-So, each person reacts to treatment differently.
+So each person reacts to treatment differently.
 Side effects may be severe, mild, or absent.
-Discuss with your cancer care team what the possible side effects of treatment are before you begin treatment.
+Discuss with your cancer care team what the possible side effects of treatment are before you start treatment.